Arditti Quartet: History

 The Quartet was founded in 1974 by Irvine Arditti with Levine Andrade, Lennox Mackenzie and John Senter while all were students at the Royal Academy of Music.
 They modeled themselves on the La Salle Quartet of the United States, focused at first on the LaSalle repertoire, with the aim of supporting composers, playing the pieces as they want them played.
-Very soon the size of their repertoire went way beyond what the LaSalle achieved or in fact any other group in the history of classical music.
+Very soon the size of their repertoire went far beyond what the LaSalle achieved or in fact any other group in the history of classical music.